What is PSD2?

 An important part of the PSD2 directive is SCA.
 So what is SCA?

-Strong Consumer Authentication is a set of checks by which card-not-present transactions are authorised for some online electronic card payments.
+Strong Customer Authentication is a set of checks by which card-not-present transactions are authorised for some online electronic card payments.
 It is scheduled to come into force by September 14th 2019 (unless an organization is granted an extension).

 There will be new steps for consumers to securely identify themselves.
 They will be authorised by multi-factor authentication.